Azure/azure-iot-library/hal/README.md

 * `rel` [string | LinkRelation]: The rel this route provides; this is either a string specifying a custom rel (which will automatically be prepended with this server's namespace, e.g. 'ns:rel' in the example below) or an instance of the LinkRelation enum, specifying one of the standard, non-namespaced rels.
 * `options` [provides.Options.Rel] *(optional)*:
     * `discoverable` [boolean]: Indicates whether this handler should be included in the discoverability API; default is false.
+    * `description` [string]: The description that will be used for this rel and this route in automatically-generated documentation.
     * `params` [any]: URI parameters to explicitly force for this rel.
 This allows, for example, a route with an optional parameter to have a separate rel explicitly for when that parameter is empty.
+    * `array` [boolean]: The rel will be forced to be an array, even if it only contains one link.
     * `id` [string]: The name of the ID parameter.
 This will fill out the 'name' in any links to this rel from the corresponding entry in the params object.
     * `title` [string]: The value to be placed in the 'title' parameter in any links to this rel.
-    * `description` [string]: The description that will be used for this rel and this route in automatically-generated documentation.

 #### `@middleware(handler)`
 Indicates Express-style middleware to use with this route; it can be used multiple times to add more than one middleware function per route.